yijingru/BBAVectors-Oriented-Object-Detection/README.md

 # Evaluation Results on [DOTA-v1.0](https://captain-whu.github.io/DOTA/evaluation.html)

 When training the BBAVectors+rh on 4 RTX6000 GPUs with a larger batch size```--batch_size 48```, we get a higher mAP (75.36) than the reported mAP (72.32) in the paper.
 We add the result to our final version.
 We thank the public visitors for their effort.
-The model weights can be found [here](https://drive.google.com/drive/folders/1a5LirNJ9-jc21JV11WBGqDYKpur95sno?usp=sharing).
+The model weights can be downloaded from the following links: [GoogleDrive](https://drive.google.com/drive/folders/1a5LirNJ9-jc21JV11WBGqDYKpur95sno?usp=sharing) and [Dropbox](https://www.dropbox.com/sh/p7pz6silvy56f1a/AADHGlBKmdf5-7GBq2q7XBTua?dl=0).

 ```ruby